limxtop1989/VersatileLog/README.md

 31335:08-13 11:18:50.280  3112  3112 D VersatileLog: SecondFragment_onAdd { name=kitty, age=12 }
 ```
 # Feature
-1. Contains project, class and method name automatically for developer in log output.
+1. Contains package, class and method name automatically for developer in log output.
 2. The log function is enable by default in debug version regardless of the log levels.
 3. The log function is enable above `INFO` level including in release version, however, programer can enable debug log at runtime without modifing the codes.